kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 Lokad.CQRS was a framework for building “complex” business applications running on Azure.
-It was was born out of very limited experience and a desire to have CQRS/ES applications on Windows Azure.
+It was born out of very limited experience and a desire to have CQRS/ES applications on Windows Azure.
 I knew only a few patterns back then and tried to use them to solve all possible domain problems.